JonDum/ractive-multiselect/README.md

 `data` Populate the suggestions dropdown.
 Default `[]`

 `selected` Array of selected items from `data`.
 Default `[]`

-`blockScrolling` Blocks page scrolling when the dropdown is open.
-Default `true`

 `autoClose` Close the dropdown upon making a selection.
 Default `false`